lyft/flinkk8soperator/docs/user_guide.md

 ### Creating a New FlinkApplication

-A `FlinkApplication` can be created from a YAML file storing the `FlinkApplication` specification using either the `kubectl apply -f <YAML file path>` command.
+A `FlinkApplication` can be created from a YAML file storing the `FlinkApplication` specification using the `kubectl apply -f <YAML file path>` command.
 Once a `FlinkApplication` is successfully created, the operator will receive it and creates a Flink cluster as configured in the specification to run on the Kubernetes cluster.

 #### Mounting Volumes in the Flink Pods

 The Flink operator supports mounting user-defined [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) in the Flink job manager and task manager pods.
 The volume can be of various types (e.g. configMap, secret, hostPath and persistentVolumeClaim).
-To specify the volume to be mounted, in the FlinkApp YAML, include `volumes` and `volumeMounts` under `spec`.
+To specify the volume to be mounted, in the FlinkApp YAML, include `volumes` and `volumeMounts` under `spec` section.

 For example, the following YAML specifies a volume named `config-vol` populated by a ConfigMap named `dummy-cm`.
 The volume `config-vol` will be mounted at path `/opt/flink/mycm` in the job manager and task manager pods.